pyx-project/pyx/manual/graphics.rst

 Here, the ``style.linewidth.thin`` attribute overrides the preceding ``style.linewidth.Thick`` declaration.
-This is especially important in more complex cases where PyXdefines default attributes for a certain operation.
+This is especially important in more complex cases where PyX defines default attributes for a certain operation.
 When calling the corresponding methods with an attribute list, this list is appended to the list of defaults.
 This way, the user can easily override certain defaults, while leaving the other default values intact.
 In addition, every